chargeITmobility/bsm-python/doc/examples/snapshots.md

 # Signed Snapshots

-The BSM-WS36A allows taking taking snapshots of a predefined set of data points.
+The BSM-WS36A allows taking snapshots of a predefined set of data points.
 Successfully created snapshots will be ECDSA signed with the device's individual key so the data can later be verified with the device's public key.

 Snapshots are represented by instances of the model